alaflaquiere-sony/saic_depth_completion/README.md

 ### NYUv2

 For the NYUv2 dataset, the subset of data that can be use to train the network can be download from the [official website](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html), it's the `Labeled dataset`.
-Last time I check I couldn't download the dataset
+To process the dataset and extract the images and depth maps, you need additionnal tools. \
+My recommandation is to use the code from this [repo](https://github.com/yanyan-li/normal_depth_gt_of_NYU2).
+Yet, because the depth maps are extracted using the uint8 format, some information are lost into compression.
+For this reason, please use the `extractRGBD.py` script of this repo that use the uint32 format instead.

+You can now perform inference or training using the `train_nyu.txt`, `text_nyu.txt` and `val_nyu.txt` files from the `splits` folder.

 ## Pre-processing